How to Exercise Your Dog & Why Exercise is Important

 - We call this the nighttime flashlight frenzy.
 The way it works is, find the safest room in your house, preferably an open area with no sharp edges on furniture or tables.
 Close all of the blinds, shut the doors, and shut off the lights.
 Grab a flash light and turn it on.
 You want to use a flashlight that has a thin tight circle.
 Aim the flashlight on the ground in front of your dog.
 Your dog will become amazed at the circle and begin to follow it.
 You can control where the light goes, which controls where your dog goes.
 Try to keep the light away from anything the dog could injure themselves on.
 Once again, all dogs won’t respond the same way and this may not work for your dog, though we have found many dogs get a thrill from this activity.
 They think they can catch the light!

 - Outdoor activities and dog activities are another option.
 Hiking, camping, fishing, sledding, fly ball, pulling, racing, rollerblading, biking, agility activities, swimming, Frisbee, weight pulling, along with others.
+If you plan on going hiking with your dog, make sure you have all of these hiking checklist items so you and your dog are fully prepared for anything nature throws at you!
 Many of these activities would consist of the dog pulling you while you hold their leash.
 Something all dog owners need to realize if they haven’t yet is that dog’s minds can be worked with new events or problem solving just like their bodies with physical work.
 Through thinking and solving problems their minds are hard at work which helps calm them as the day progresses.
 Even though fishing and camping may not be strenuous activity, the practice of bringing your dog somewhere unknown, and having them experience something new, gets their minds going and will help with expelling energy.

 - Meet new dogs!
 Just by meeting new dogs, your dog will become excited, even if they don’t show body language, their minds are excited.
 Visit dog parks; go to local pet expos, pet shows, dog walkathons, and events.
 Be careful with parks as they can be unsanitary.
 Studies have shown many dogs catch illnesses at parks that are uncleanly.